-Nic Beveridge’s journey to the Netherlands to compete in the ITU World Triathlon Grand Final this week hasn’t come without complications.
+Nic Beveridge‘s journey to the Netherlands to compete at the 2017 International Triathlon Union (ITU) World Triathlon Grand Final on Friday (15 September) hasn’t come without complications.

-The Para-triathlete has overcome illness and misfortune on his way to facing off against the top nine athletes in his class in Rotterdam, but his overwhelmingly positive outlook didn’t allow him to throw in the towel.
+The Para-triathlete has overcome illness and misfortune on his way to facing off against the top nine athletes in his class in Rotterdam.

 “I guess the good thing about being a triathlete, I guess even with life, is there’s always something you can do no matter what your situation,” Beveridge said.